Markku Uusipaavalniemi

 Markku Uusipaavalniemi (born 23 November 1966) is a Finnish curler and former politician.
+He received a silver medal at the 2006 Winter Olympics in Turin.

 Curling career

 Uusipaavalniemi was the skip of Team Finland for the first time in the mid-1990s.
 Most (but not all) of Finland's curling medals have been achieved with Uusipaavalniemi as skip.
 Uusipaavalniemi's team won the European Championships in 2000.
 He is also a two-time World Curling Championships bronze medalist (1998 and 2000) and two-time European Curling Championships bronze medalist (1999 and 2001).

 Uusipaavalniemi's Finland team disappointingly finished fifth at the 2002 Olympic Games.